sudipta-pran/100daysReactChallenge/README.md

 10/3/19

 Learned about Client Side Rendering, Server Side Rendering and Static Site Generators and their use cases.
 Practiced react router.

+# day 020:
+11/3/19

+Learned about Gatsby which is a Static Site Generator framework.
+Created a small broiler-plate.